validator/validator/README.md

   * `vnu.war` for deploying the checker to a servlet container such as Tomcat

-All deployments expose a REST API that enables checking of HTML documents from other clients, not just web browsers.
+All deployments expose a REST API that enables checking of HTML documents, CSS stylesheets, and SVG images from other clients, not just web browsers.
 And the Linux, Windows, and macOS binaries and `vnu.jar` package also include a simple HTTP client that enables you to either send documents to a locally-running instance of the checker HTTP service — for fast command-line checking — or to any remote instance of the checker HTTP service running anywhere on the Web.

 The [latest releases of the Linux, Windows, and macOS binaries and vnu.jar and vnu.war packages][30] are available from the `validator` project at github.
 The